eyargholder/hello-threshold-keys/README.md

-The purpose of hedera-threshold key is to create a hedera (testnet) account with threshold keys 2 of 6.
+The purpose of hello-threshold-keys is to create a hedera (testnet) account with threshold keys 2 of 6.

 Conditions:
-A hedera account with private key.
+A hedera testnet account with private key.

 Steps:
 1. Open codesandbox